East Blatchington Pond – A Historical Perspective

 The 1840 Tithe map of East Blatchington Parish shows this clearly, with the pond still being much larger than it is today.
 The 1840 map also shows that it was one of a number of ponds in the parish.

 1840 Tithe map of East Blatchington.
 Map courtesy of The Keep

 Other local ponds

-One, in the grounds of Blatchington Manor (marked 57 on the map) which was called ‘The Lily Pond’ until it was filled in and built over in the 1930s with a house called Elmcourt).
+One, in the grounds of Blatchington Manor (marked 57 on the map), was called ‘The Lily Pond’ until it was filled in and built over in the 1930s with a house (Redcourts, later renamed Elmcourt).
 Another pond can be seen on Belgrave Road near Field Cottage and a further one beside the Twitten that leads across Valley Dip to Bishopstone.
 The full map also shows one outside St John’s School campus, in Firle Road.
 The age of these ponds cannot be known, and it is possible that they served a more local function for local farms, where they are located on private land.

 A picture of the Lily Pond exists in Seaford Museum and shows this 2nd pond, the ‘twin’ on the opposite side of Blatchington Road.
 This pond is shown as within the private grounds of Blatchington Court, and was on a part of the grounds that was ceded by Elizabeth Dennis in 1892 to become glebe land of the church, and so is likely to not have been used by drovers to water their animals.